rajanil/msCentipede/README.md

                                     [--bam_file_genomicdna BAM_FILE_GENOMICDNA (default: None)]
                                     motif_file bam_files [bam_files ...]

+The key inputs that need to be passed to this script are a path to the file containing the list of motif instances and the bam files (sorted and indexed) containing sequencing reads from a chromatin accessibility assay (DNase-seq or ATAC-seq).
+Note that the files must be specified in the correct order (as shown above).
+When multiple library replicates are available, the bam files for the replicates should be provided as separate files, separated by whitespace.
+Bam files containing single-end reads and paired-end reads can be mixed since msCentipede currently does not model the fragment size distribution.
+If the model flag is specified to be `msCentipede-flexbgmean` or `msCentipede-flexbg`, then a path to a bam file containing chromatin accessibility data from genomic DNA must be passed to the flag `bam_file_genomicdna`.

 ### Learning model parameters

+To learn the model parameters, the value of `mode` should be set to `learn` and a custom file name can be provided where optimal model parameters will be stored.
+For example, given a set of CTCF motif instances in `test/CTCF_motifs.txt.gz` and bam files containing 3 replicate DNase-seq data sets in LCLs, we can learn the model parameters using the command

+    python call_binding.py --model learn test/CTCF test/LCL_dnase_seq_Rep1.bam test/LCL_dnase_seq_Rep2.bam test/LCL_dnase_seq_Rep3.bam

+This will run msCentipede with all other default values and output a file `test/CTCF_model_parameters.pkl`.
+Alternatively, you can specify the file name to which the model parameters will be stored, using the flag `model_file`.

 ### Inferring factor binding

+To compute the posterior binding odds for a set of motif instances, the value of `mode` should be set to `infer` and a file path containing the model parameters should be provided (in addition to other key inputs).
+For example,

+    python call_binding.py --model infer --model_file test/CTCF_model_parameters.pkl test/CTCF test/LCL_dnase_seq_Rep1.bam test/LCL_dnase_seq_Rep2.bam test/LCL_dnase_seq_Rep3.bam

+This will run msCentipede with all other default values and output a file `test/CTCF_binding_posterior.txt.gz`.
+Alternatively, you can specify the file name to which the binding posterior odds and other metrics will be written.

 ## Running on test data